Handbook for Bachelor of Science in Nursing

 GENERAL EDUCATION aND COURSE REQUIREMENTS

-Texas A&M University-Central Texas is an upper-level university, therefore, the core curriculum/general education courses and non-nursing courses must be taken at another institution.
+Texas A&M University-Central Texas is an upper-level university; therefore, the core curriculum/general education courses and nursing prerequisites must be taken at another institution.
 Core curricula may also be accepted from other institutions.
+Students may enter the nursing program with up to six (6) semester credit hours of courses remaining.

 - Admission to A&M-Central Texas;